 - Follow the path as it heads diagonally downhill, passing through a small section of trees.
 Next, the path runs parallel to a drystone wall before shortly converging with the path down from Hollins Cross.

-- Where these paths meet, head into the narrow pathway between the two grassy embankments.
-Follow the path all the way until you meet the road.
-Although, do be warned this path can be very wet (almost a stream) if there has been wet weather recently.
-In which case, I recommend trying to walk along the embankments rather than the path itself.
+- Although, do be warned this path can be very wet (almost a stream) if there has been wet weather recently.
+In this case, I recommend trying to walk along the embankments rather than the path itself.
 Although you will need to weave between the trees and bushes.

 - Finally, keep walking straight along Hollowford Road (that becomes Millbridge and then Back Street) until you are in the centre of Castleton.
 Turn right onto Cross Street (with Ye Olde Nags Head on the corner).
-Once you cross the roundabout, you’re on the home straight.
-The car park will be on the left just after Castleton Garage – you’ve definitely deserved a rest!

 Click the link above to download the file for use in a GPS viewer.
 This way you’ll be able to track where you are on the route using your phone’s GPS – avoiding accidental detours and providing reassurance for less experienced countryside walkers!
 Once you’ve downloaded the GPX file above, install a GPX viewer app (Google PlayStore or iPhone App Store) and load the GPX file.